fortify-presales/fortify-sap-demo/README.md

 # Fortify SAP Demo

-This repository contains information on how to setup a [minisap](https://go.support.sap.com/minisap/#/minisap) environment using the [SAP ABAP Cloud Developer Trial container]: (https://hub.docker.com/r/sapse/abap-cloud-developer-trial) container.
+This repository contains information on how to setup a [minisap](https://go.support.sap.com/minisap/#/minisap) environment using the [SAP ABAP Cloud Developer Trial container](https://hub.docker.com/r/sapse/abap-cloud-developer-trial) container.
+It also contatins some sample ABAP code that can be scanned using [OpenText Application Security](https://www.opentext.com/en-gb/products/application-security) tools.

-In addition it also sample code and, documentation and scripts for scanning SAP applications using OpenText Application Security.

-Please bear in mind that while this repo is MIT licensed, the SAP licenses are not - Get the license from the following site, choosing the system A4H: SAP Licenses for Preview, Evaluation, and Demo Systems - [minisap](https://go.support.sap.com/minisap/#/minisap).
+Please note: although this repo is MIT licensed, the SAP licenses are not - follow the instructions below to retrieve a license key.

 ## Requirements